Maya Lin

+Maya Ying Lin (Chinese: 林瓔; born October 5, 1959) is an American architect, designer, and sculptor.
+Born in Athens, Ohio to Chinese immigrants, she attended Yale University to study architecture.
+She has an older brother, the poet Tan Lin.

-Maya Ying Lin (born October 5, 1959) is an American designer and sculptor.
-In 1981, while an undergraduate at Yale University, she achieved national recognition when she won a national design competition for the planned Vietnam Veterans Memorial in Washington, D.C.
+In 1981, while still an undergraduate at Yale, Lin achieved national recognition when she won a national design competition for the planned Vietnam Veterans Memorial in Washington, D.C.
+The memorial was designed in the minimalist architectural style, and it attracted controversy upon its release but went on to become influential.

-Lin has designed numerous memorials, public and private buildings, landscapes, and sculptures.
-Although best known for historical memorials, she is also known for environmentally themed works, which often address environmental decline.
+Lin has since designed numerous memorials, public and private buildings, landscapes, and sculptures.
+In 1989, she designed the Civil Rights Memorial in Montgomery, Alabama.

+Although best-known for historical memorials, Lin is also known for environmentally themed works that often address environmental decline.
 According to Lin, she draws inspiration from the architecture of nature but believes that nothing she creates can match its beauty.

-Childhood
+She also draws inspirations from "culturally diverse sources, including Japanese gardens, Hopewell Indian earthen mounds and works by American earthworks artists of the 1960s and the 1970s".

+Early life and education

 Maya Lin was born in Athens, Ohio.
 Her parents emigrated from China to the United States, her father in 1948 and her mother in 1949, and settled in Ohio before Lin was born.
 Her father, Henry Huan Lin, born in Fuzhou, Fujian, was a ceramist and dean of the Ohio University College of Fine Arts.
-Her mother, Julia Chang Lin, born in Shanghai, is a poet and a former professor of literature at Ohio University.
+Her mother, Julia Chang Lin, born in Shanghai, was a poet and professor of literature at Ohio University.
 She is the "half" niece of Lin Huiyin, who was an American-educated artist and poet, and said to have been the first female architect in modern China.
 Lin Juemin and Lin Yin Ming, both of whom were among the 72 martyrs of the Second Guangzhou uprising, were cousins of her grandfather.
-Lin Chang-min, a Hanlin of Qing dynasty and the emperor's teacher, fathered Lin Huiyin with his wife, while Maya Lin's father Henry Huan Lin was Lin Chang-Min’s illegitimate son with his concubine.
+Lin Chang-min, a Hanlin of Qing dynasty and the emperor's teacher, fathered Lin Huiyin with his wife, while Maya Lin's father Henry Huan Lin was Lin Chang-Min’s son by his concubine.

 According to Lin, she "didn't even realize" she was ethnically Chinese until later in life, and that only in her 30s did she acquire an interest in her cultural background.

 Lin has said that she did not have many friends when growing up, stayed home a lot, loved to study, and loved school.
 While still in high school she took courses at Ohio University where she learned to cast bronze in the school's foundry.
 She graduated in 1977 from Athens High School in The Plains, Ohio, after which she attended Yale University where she earned a Bachelor of Arts in 1981 and a Master of Architecture in 1986.